iggredible/Learn-Vim/ch27_vimscript_functions.md

 # Ch27.
 Vimscript Functions

-Functions are the pinnacles of programming.
-Can you imagine a programming language without functions?
-It is the ultimate means of abstraction.
-In this chapter, you will learn how to create your own Vimscript functions.
+Functions are means of abstraction, the third element in learning a new language.

-You have seen Vimscript functions in action. `len()`, `filter()`, `map()`, etc. You have also created basic custom Vimscript functions.
-Let's go deeper.
+In the previous chapters, you have seen Vimscript native functions (`len()`, `filter()`, `map()`, etc.) and custom functions in action.
+In this chapter, you will go deeper to learn how functions work.

 ## Function Syntax Rules

 At the core, a Vimscript function has the following syntax:

 ```
-function FunctionName()
+function {FunctionName}()
-  do-something()
+  {do-something}
 endfunction
 ```

-A function definition must start with an uppercase letter.
+A function definition must start with a capital letter.
 It starts with the `function` keyword and ends with `endfunction`.
 Below is a valid function:

 ```
 function!
 Tasty()